 As we head into the Holiday Season, special guest author Michael Wolfe, CEO of Bottom-Line Analytics, takes a close look at Black Friday retail advertising effectiveness versus everyday advertising.
-Michael contrasts data from 21 top retailers and reveals the best-performing media channels and KPIs.
+Michael contrasts competitive advertising data from 21 top retailers and reveals the best-performing media channels and KPIs.

 This is the second part of a prior article studying the effectiveness of Black Friday promotional advertising.
 In this article, we will expand the horizon of retailers by including a number of mass merchandising retailers that were omitted from the first article.
 We also will extend the timing of this analysis to include up to and including two days before the Black Friday event of 2017.

 According to the National Retail Federation, the Black Friday shopping event is really a period beginning Thanksgiving Thursday through the following Cyber Monday.
 It is the biggest shopping weekend of the year.
 Overall 69 percent of Americans — an estimated 164 million people, will shop during this time.